The Victor-Victrola Page

 Running queries on online auction sales is a good way to get a handle on the true market value of your phonograph.
 Ebay, Proxibid and other online auctions can yield a great deal of information on what collectors are actually paying for machines today.
 Just make sure that you are comparing 'apples-to-apples' in your search.
 You can only compare identical models in similar condition to establish a true valuation of your phonograph.
 If your machine is "RESTORED-MARGINAL", than don't compare it against "GOOD-ORIGINAL" sales data.
 And only consider those phonographs that have actually sold.
 Asking prices mean absolutely nothing.

-Evaluating the added value of machines with 'special considerations' becomes a somewhat subjective factor.
+Evaluating the value of machines with 'special considerations' becomes a subjective factor.
 However, any phonograph which has exceptional grain figuring, original paperwork, special-order finishes or similar enhancements will certainly be of added interest to collectors.
 For example, a VV-230 in a spectacularly figured Circassian Walnut finish (picture at right) would be expected to bring more money than a similar Circassian example with a subtle grain figuring.
 Collectors love unusual and striking phonographs.
-In these cases, an experienced appraiser will usually know the degree of added value that these considerations will bring in the market.
+In these cases, an experienced appraiser will usually know the amount of added value that these types of considerations will bring in the market.

 We maintain a large statistical database of realized sale prices and summaries of surviving examples of all Victor phonograph models, which is used in our appraisal services.
 For those interested in having a formal appraisal completed for their Victor phonograph, please click here.